 If one of your loved ones is incarcerated at New Jersey’s Cape May County Jail, also known as the Cape May County Correctional Center, you’ll need to learn the jail’s mail policies so that you can stay in touch.
-If you prefer to see your loved one in person, you might also be interested in reading our article on Cape May County Jail visiting hours.
+If you prefer to see your loved one in person, you might also be interested in reading this article from our Cape May criminal defense lawyers on Cape May County Jail visiting hours.

 Rules for Sending Mail to the Cape May County Jail